 Carreer outlooks for biostatisticians are generally excellent, as for statisticians and professionals with quantitative skills in general.
 Graduates of the program will be highly qualified for an occupation at universities or research institutes and in the pharmaceutical industry.
 See Links for job offers.

-Applications for Fall 2017 are due February 15 2017, see Admission Procedure for details.
+Applications for Spring 2018 are due September 15 2017, see Admission Procedure for details.

 Results of November 2016 student opinion survey